jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 Where a payee has received, from a person who in relation to that payee is a liable person, an amount intended by both the liable person and the payee to be paid in complete or partial satisfaction of a liability of the liable person to pay financial support under this Act, the Commissioner shall disregard that payment for the purposes of this Act and the amount so paid shall not be credited by the Commissioner against the liability of the liable person to pay financial support under this Act.

 ### 207 Amounts paid where no liability to pay exists, etc
-(1) Where—the amount may be recovered from the payee by the person in a District Court.
+(1) Where—the amount may be recovered from the payee by the person in the District Court.
   (a) an amount of financial support is paid by a person to the Commissioner; and (b) the person is not liable, or subsequently becomes not liable, to pay the amount to the Commissioner; and (c) the Commissioner has paid the amount to a payee,—